zarathustr/icp_mapping_QPEP/README.md

 It is mainly there for us to try quick demos and as an example of [libpointmatcher](https://github.com/ethz-asl/libpointmatcher) and its QPEP variant https://github.com/zarathustr/libpointmatcher_QPEP codes

 The project has been tested on ROS Indigo (Ubuntu 14.04), Kinetic (Ubuntu 16.04) and Melodic (Ubuntu 18.04).
-The newst results show that ROS Noetic (Ubuntu 20.04, Mac OS Big Sur 11.5) may not be compatible with the TF transformations.=
+The newst results show that ROS Noetic (Ubuntu 20.04, Mac OS Big Sur 11.5) may not be compatible with the TF transformations.

 This [ROS] stack provides a real-time 2D and 3D [ICP]-based SLAM system that can fit a large variety of robots and application scenarios, without any code